OCA/OpenUpgrade/etl/specs/prototype/README.txt

 default: start, stop, end, error.
 Others can be user defined.

 * Add different kinds of transitions.
 We implemented the data transition, we will have to add the event/signal transition.
+Transition that are triggered when receiving a particular event from original node.

 * Use a class to store the data, not a simple dict.
-We should be able to put meta information on this class, so that information change from one node to another.
-The class should also store the metadata of the current information.
-(the list of fields and their type)
+We should be able to put meta information on this class, so that information is transfered from one node to another.
+The class should also store the metadata of the current information.  (the list of fields and their type)

 * Currently, I am passing the same data structure to all channels.
 It's efficient, but when we split from one node to two, we have two pointers to the same data.